 Holy Cross has been a very large part of Pomerleau’s journey and he continues to uphold its values.
 An important aspect of his life for the past 12 years is the Spanish mass that he gives every other Sunday at St. Alexander Catholic Church in Cornelius, Oregon.
 Last Sunday, the 800 seats of the church were nearly full when Father Claude showed up 20 minutes before the mass.
 The Hispanic community has taught him so much about the nature of his religion, and the importance of finding the divine in the small, meaningful things in life, Pomerleau said.

 This community is not the only group that gets to enjoy Father Claude’s words.
 He has given the opening prayer at the United States Senate three times and once for the house session.
 Most recently, he opened the senate in May 2010.
-Claude’s sister is married to United States Senator for Vermont, Patrick Leahy, who has been a senator since 1975.
+Claude’s sister, Marcelle, is married to United States Senator for Vermont, Patrick Leahy, who has been a senator since 1975.

 Claude has also met and befriended many senators, ambassadors and presidents.
 He was close with Patricio Alwyin, the first democratically elected president after the military regime in Chile, because of his position as the rector of St. George’s college.
 He also met two-time Chilean president, Michelle Bachelet, through his brother-in-law.